 The once near-mythical paradise and playground of the world’s elite from the 1960s to the 1980s, is poised to enter a new, and perhaps more prosaic, era.

-Even though the Ionian Sea island now belongs to Ekaterina Rybolovleva, daughter of Russian magnate Dmitry Rybolovlev, Greek people still call Skorpios “the island of Onassis.”
+Even though the Ionian Sea island now belongs to Ekaterina Rybolovleva, daughter of Russian magnate Dmitry Rybolovlev, Greeks still call Skorpios “the island of Onassis.”

 History of Skorpios

 The irregularly-shaped island is next to Lefkada in the Ionian Sea.
 It spans 83.2 hectares (205 acres) and has two main axes of about 1,500 meters and 1,000 meters.